 Foodies should head to the Annex for its endless restaurants and bars.

-The street is lined with quirky stores, restaurants and coffee shops.
+The street is lined with quirky stores, restaurants, and coffee shops.
 Stop in at BMV or one of several other used bookstores to browse for new reading material.

 Bloor Street West comes alive at night, with bars and music venues that cater to every crowd.

-University students should stop in at the Maddison Pub, a hot spot with University of Toronto students year-round since it’s opening.
+University students should stop in at the Maddison Pub, a hot spot with University of Toronto students year-round since its opening.

 Queen Street West